 Khonsu and the Cannibal Hymn

-Khonsu also had a more malevolent side.
-During the earlier periods of Egyptian history, before the New Kingdom, Khonsu was considered more violent and a dangerous deity.
-In the Pyramid Texts, he appears as a part of The Cannibal Hymn, where he’s described as a blood-thirsty god who helps the dead king capture and devour other gods.
+But Khonsu did not start as a benevolent, protective god.
+During the Old Kingdom, Khonsu was considered a more violent and dangerous deity.
+In the Pyramid Texts, he appears as a part of The Cannibal Hymn, where he is described as a blood-thirsty god who helps the dead king capture and devour other gods.